AdobeDocs/illustrator/src/pages/index.md

 ![Illustrator Logo](images/ai_appicon_256.svg)

-# Extend the power of Illustrator
+# Unleash the full potential of Illustrator to your users

-Extend and enhance Adobe Illustrator to give users power and control over their vector image projects: create custom filters and effects, organize layers, optimize point data, and automate tasks.
+Extend and enhance Adobe Illustrator to give users power and control over their design projects: create custom filters and effects, organize layers, optimize point data, and automate tasks.
 Import and export custom file formats and process images in bulk.

 * [Start building today](https://console.adobe.io/downloads/ai)